SQL Server Database Corruption Causes and Solutions

 - Bugs present in SQL Server

 - Upgrading from an older version to a newer SQL version

 - File header corruption

-Due to these reasons, the SQL database get corrupted and become inaccessible to users.
+Due to these reasons, database corruption in SQL server happens and files get inaccessible to users.
 If you try to access the damaged files, then you might get several errors:

 - Table Corruption Error

 These are the most common errors of SQL Server database.
 To get rid of all these errors, it is always recommended to use a healthy backup to restore the SQL database.

 Let us know what you should never do if you have problems with the SQL database corruption.